marvinkarhan/chess-engine/README.md

 ```
 ## Compile

-Compile the engine using make on Windows or Linux in ./src
+Compile the engine using make on Windows or Linux

 ```
+cd ./src
 make
-.\src\build\bin\uci-engine
+./build/bin/uci-engine
 ```

 ## UCI settings